DocumentWDP-6

 7. Semantic Applicability#

-7.1 The Core Principle
+7.1 Core Principle#

 Not every sequence applies to every Component.Primary pair.
+Domain semantics determine which sequences are meaningful.

-7.2 Applicability Matrix
+7.2 Applicability Matrix#

 Example: Sequence 001 (MISSING)